Jean de la Valette is a high-speed, all-weather passenger catamaran ferry owned by Virtu Ferries.

 The Jean de la Valette was deployed on a scheduled three-hour Malta-Sicily route between Valletta, Augusta and Catania in March 2021 on behalf of the Government of Trinidad & Tobago.
 The vessel joined the M/V Saint John Paul II to serve the ports of Valletta and Pozzallo.
 It complies with the safety regulations of the International Maritime Organisation and those by the European Union.

 The ferry was built by Austal under a contract awarded by Virtu Ferries in April 2009.
 It is the 24th commercial vessel delivered by Austal to operators in the Mediterranean region.

-The new vessel was delivered in August 2010 and began its operations in October 2010, replacing Maria Dolores which was delivered to Virtu Ferries in 2006.
+The vessel was delivered in August 2010 and began its operations in October 2010, replacing Maria Dolores, which was delivered to Virtu Ferries in 2006.

 Jean de la Valette design

 Designed by Austal’s in-house design team, Jean de la Valette is capable of shipping 156 cars, or 45 cars and 342m of truck lanes.
 The vessel can accommodate 800 passengers and 24 crew members.
 It is designed to operate at a speed of 38.5k.